Santi-I-Guess/PAL-Assembler/docs/abi.md

 # Application Binary Interface: How the Compiled Program is Layed Out

-The first int16_t of the program data is the program address of the main label, and is followed by the string data of the program.
+The first 4 int16_t's of the program are the packed chars that spell out "SANTIAGO" on a little endian system.
+This magic number just makes sure the binary came from the compiler.
+This is followed by another int16_t, which is the program address of the main label, and is followed by the string data of the program.

 Next, every string in the program is concatinated into the beginning of the program.
 This is done by packing every 2 chars of the string into one int16_t.